 National Observer Program

-The National Observer Program within NOAA Fisheries' Office of Science and Technology provides support to observer programs around the country.
+The National Observer Program within NOAA Fisheries' Office of Science and Technology provides support to around the country.
 Improvements in data collection, observer training, and the integration of observer data with other research are among the important issues that the program works to achieve on a national level.

 - Coordinate the National Observer Program Advisory Team.